-Areas in the south including Whiteley and Newlands (West of Waterlooville), will continue to grow forming part of the wider south Hampshire economy.
+Areas in the south including Whiteley and West of Waterlooville, including Newlands, will continue to grow forming part of the wider south Hampshire economy.
 Significant housing and employment development will be delivered while protecting and enhancing natural assets.
 Physical and social infrastructure will be provided to reinforce and maintain a strong sense of community and identity.

-The South Hampshire Urban Areas have been identified for growth under successive Local Plans as a response to challenges presented by a significant part of the district being located within South Hampshire which is an area with high housing needs and limited opportunities within some key urban areas, such as Portsmouth, to accommodate it.
+The South Hampshire Urban Areas have been identified for growth under successive local Plans as a response to challenges presented by a significant part of the district being located within South Hampshire which is an area with high housing needs and limited opportunities within some key urban areas, such as Portsmouth, to accommodate it.

-Previous Plans have seen the allocation of strategic development at Whiteley and Newlands (West of Waterlooville), along with employment development at Solent 2.
-Together these developments contain a significant amount of employment land and play an important role in the Winchester and South Hampshire economy.
+Previous Plans have seen the allocation of strategic development at Whiteley and West of Waterlooville, including Newlands, along with employment development at Solent 2.
 These developments are still being delivered and together form a significant part of the supply of developable land over the Plan period.
 However, there are opportunities for intensification and further development in these growth areas.

-Design Principles for the South Hampshire Urban Areas
+Design Principles for South Hampshire Urban Areas

-New strategic scale developments will deliver the Local Plan Vision for the South Hampshire Urban Area.
-Strategic scale developments will need to create their own identity, through an inclusive and collaborative design process with the engagement of the local community.
-Development proposals should be prepared through the design process set out in Policy D1 and will need to demonstrate how they address the following:
+New development will deliver the Local Plan Vision for the South Hampshire Urban Area.
+Strategic scale developments will need to instead create their own identify, through an inclusive and collaborative design process with the engagement and support of the local community.
+Development proposals through the design process will need to demonstrate how they address the following:

 - i.
-Any aspects, characteristics and specific design requirements that have been identified in the relevant site allocations policies which will set the design parameters, framework and placemaking principles for developing the whole site in order to deliver high quality places; - ii.
+Any aspects, characteristics and specific design requirements that have been identified in the relevant site allocations policies including the development of the masterplan which will set the design parameters, framework and placemaking principles for developing the whole site in order to deliver high quality places; - ii.
 Any relevant aspects, identified characteristics and principles set out in Masterplans, Village Design Statements, Local Area Design Codes, Planning Frameworks and Design Codes that have been prepared and consulted on with the involved local community; - iii.
-Relevant local evidence set out in the 10 Characteristics of welldesigned places, in the National Design Guide, including any updates as necessary; and - iv.
+Relevant local evidence set out in the table 10 Characteristics of successful places, in the National Design Guide, including any updates as necessary; and - iv.
 How community engagement has been used to inform and influence the outcome of the design process.

-MARKET TOWNS AND RURAL VILLAGES
+LOCAL PLAN VISION - MARKET TOWNS AND RURAL VILLAGES